Online matching games in bipartite expanders and applications: Fast online matching

+We finish the proof of the main result, \cref{th:DynamicMatching}.
+The matching strategy combines an $O(D\log N)$ time greedy strategy from section~\ref{sec:fastMatching} with the $\poly(N)$ time strategy of section~\ref{sec:matchpolytime}.
+The greedy strategy allocates most matches, while the polynomial one is used for a few problematic requests that are anticipated well in advance.

-In this section we finish the proof of the main result.
-In fast dynamic matching we use a data structure to compute matches.
-We consider a relaxed notion of fast matching that besides an algorithm to compute matches and one for retractions, also has a {\em preparation} algorithm.
-The last algorithm is run at regular intervals and does not need to be fast.
+Recall that in fast online matching we use a data structure to compute matches.
+We consider a relaxed notion of fast matching that besides algorithms to generate matches and process retractions, also has a {\em preparation} algorithm.
+This algorithm is run at regular intervals and does not need to be fast.
 This algorithm prepares the data structure for fast computation of future matches.

-\begin{definition} We say that a graph with left size $N$ and left degree $D$ has fast dynamic matching with {\em $T$-step preparation} if there exists a dynamic matching algorithm that computes matches and processes retractions in time $O(D\log N)$.
-Moreover, each time after $T$ matches have been assigned, it runs a preparation algorithm that takes $O(T)$ time. \end{definition}
+\begin{definition*} We say that a graph with left size $N$ and left degree $D$ has fast online matching with {\em $T$-step preparation} and load $\ell$ if there exists an online matching algorithm that computes matches and processes retractions in time $O(D\log N)$.
+Moreover, each time after $T$ matches have been assigned, it runs a preparation algorithm that takes $O(T)$ time. \end{definition*}

-\begin{remark*} A 2-clone of such a graph has fast dynamic matching because blocks of $T$-subsequent requests can alternatingly be given to the copies: while one copy is used for assigning matches, the other can run its preparation algorithm (in little chunks at each request). \end{remark*}
+\begin{remark*} A graph with fast online matching with preparation has fast online matching in the amortized sense.
+De-amortization is obtained as follows.
+A 2-clone of such a graph has fast online matching (in the standard worst-case) because blocks of $T$-subsequent requests can alternatingly be given to the copies: while one copy is used for assigning matches, the other can run its preparation algorithm (in little chunks at each request).
+Next, if we merge the 2 clones, the load increases only by a factor of $2$. \end{remark*}

 Let $G$ and $G'$ be graphs with vertices $V$ and $V'$, and with edges $E$ and $E'$.
-The union of $G$ and $G'$ is the graph with vertices $V \cup V'$ and edges $E \cup E'$.
+The {\em union} of $G$ and $G'$ is the graph with vertices $V \cup V'$ and edges $E \cup E'$.

 \begin{lemma*} Consider two graphs with the same left set of size $N$.
-If the first has $(\tfrac 1 2 D + 3)$-expansion up to $K$ and the second has polynomial time dynamic matching up to $2K$, then their union has fast dynamic matching up to $K$ with load $O(\log N)$ and $\poly(N)$-step preparation. \end{lemma*}
+If the first has $(\tfrac 1 2 D + 2)$-expansion up to~$K$ and the second has polynomial time online matching up to~$2K$, then their union has fast online matching up to~$K$ with load $O(\log N)$ and $\poly(N)$-step preparation. \end{lemma*}

-Before proving the lemma, we first prove the main result.
-[You asked this before, but at each iteration the proof gets longer, and now "Proof of the lemma" is outside scanning distance.